open-compensation-token-license/license-token-website/wikisrc/open-source-project-financial-transparency.md

 - **Increased trust**: By being transparent about their finances, open source projects can build trust with their community and stakeholders.
 - **Improved accountability**: Financial transparency ensures that project maintainers are accountable for how they utilize resources.
 - **Better decision-making**: With financial information available, contributors and sponsors can make informed decisions about their involvement in the project.
 - **Attracting sponsors**: Transparent financial dealings can attract more sponsors and funding opportunities.
+Learn more about [open source project funding strategies](https://www.license-token.com/wiki/open-source-project-funding-strategies).

 ### How to Achieve Financial Transparency